thunkable/docs-thunkable-com/ios/live-test.md

 * [Sync your app with your project](#2--sync-your-app-with-your-project)
 * [See your changes live in your app](#3--see-your-changes-reflected-live-in-your-app)

+IMPORTANT: Your computer and app no longer have to be on the same Wi-Fi on iOS, which is a requirement for Thunkable for Android

 ---

 ### 1 / [Install Thunkable’s Live Testing app](http://appstore.com/thunkablelive)